Malivil/TTT-Randomat-20/API.md

   - *fill* - The filled portion of the bar
 - *value* - Decimal number between 0 and 1 representing the percentage this bar should be filled

+**Randomat:PrintMessage(ply, msgtype, message)** - Prints te message to given player based on the provided type.\
+*Realm:* Client and Server\
+*Parameters:*
+- *ply* - The player that the message is being printed for
+- *msgtype* - The type of message to print.
+Can either be a [HUD](https://wiki.facepunch.com/gmod/Enums/HUD) value or a CR4TTT `MSG` enumeration value
+- *message* - The message being printed

 **Randomat:register(event)** - Registers the given table as a Randomat event and allows it to be chosen to be selected. **Must be called for event to function**.\
 *Realm:* Server\
 *Parameters:*